 Each seminar normally takes place over 3 days offering AIT theory and practices, often leading not only to deep learning but also to self-healing and discovery.

 The requirement for AIT certification includes completion of the AIT Basics seminar, post-Basic supervised practice, the Mastering AIT Practice (MAP) seminar, and post-MAP supervised practice.
-However you do not need to be certified to use AIT in your practice given that you are supervised.
+However you do not need to be certified to use AIT in your practice given that you are supervised by an accredited AIT supervisor and maintaining your professional registration and appropriate professional indemnity insurance to practice psychotherapy.
 After taking the Basics seminar, therapists are encouraged to practice AIT immediately.